 What is Conjoint Analysis?

-Conjoint analysis is a market research tactic that measures where customers place their value of a product or a service.
-A common approach, the conjoint analysis combines realistic hypothetical situations to measure buying decisions in a survey.
+Conjoint analysis is a market research tactic that attempts to understand how people make decisions.
+A common approach, the conjoint analysis combines realistic hypothetical situations to measure buying decisions and consumer preferences.

 Think about buying a new phone.
 Attributes you might consider are color, size, and model.
 The reason phone companies include these specs in their marketing is due to research such as conjoint analysis.